gitkraken/vscode-gitlens/README.md

 Yes.
 All features are free to use on all repos, **except** for features,

-- marked with a ✨ require a [trial or paid plan](https://www.gitkraken.com/gitlens/pricing) for use on privately hosted repos
+- marked with a ✨ require a [trial or paid plan](https://www.gitkraken.com/gitlens/pricing) for use on privately-hosted repos
 - marked with a ☁️ require a GitKraken Account, with access level based on your [plan](https://www.gitkraken.com/gitlens/pricing), e.g. Free, Pro, etc

-While GitLens offers a remarkable set of free features, a subset of features tailored for professional developers and teams, marked with a ✨, require a trial or paid plan for use on privately hosted repos &mdash; use on local or publicly hosted repos is free for everyone.
+While GitLens offers a remarkable set of free features, a subset of features tailored for professional developers and teams, marked with a ✨, require a trial or paid plan for use on privately-hosted repos &mdash; use on local or publicly-hosted repos is free for everyone.
 Additionally some features marked with a ☁️, rely on GitKraken Dev Services which requires a GitKraken account and access is based on your plan, e.g. Free, Pro, etc.

 Preview ✨ features instantly for free for 3 days without an account, or start a free GitLens Pro trial to get an additional 7 days and gain access to ☁️ features to experience the full power of GitLens.

 ## Are ✨ and ☁️ features free to use?

-✨ features are free for use on local and publicly hosted repos, while a paid plan is required for use on privately hosted repos. ☁️ feature access is based on your plan including a Free plan.
+✨ features are free for use on local and publicly-hosted repos, while a paid plan is required for use on privately-hosted repos. ☁️ feature access is based on your plan including a Free plan.

 ## Where can I find pricing?